 Three kinds of whiteflies — greenhouse, sweet potato and bandedwing — target tomatoes, but greenhouse whiteflies are by far the nastiest.
 Measuring about 1/16 inch long, they feed in groups and lay eggs on the backs of the leaves.
 By transmitting the tomato infectious chlorosis virus, greenhouse whiteflies are capable of seriously damaging an entire tomato crop.

 Whiteflies also excrete undigested sap as sticky, transparent honeydew.
 Honeydew attracts sooty mold spores capable of burying the leaves beneath layers of black fungus.

 Basic Whitefly Control

 Inspect the tomatoes daily and prune lightly infested leaves to remove larvae and eggs.
-Use clean, sharp stem cutters disinfected between cuts in rubbing alcohol, and dispose of the leaves in sealed plastic bags.
+Use clean, sharp stem pruners disinfected between cuts in 70 percent rubbing alcohol, and dispose of the leaves in sealed plastic bags.

 Rinse the adult whiteflies from the plants with a strong spray of hose water that reaches the backs of the leaves.
 The University of California Integrated Pest Management Program reports weekly use of this syringing technique controls whiteflies at least as well as chemical insecticides.

 If rinsing fails, suction adults off with a battery-operated vacuum early in the morning while they're lethargic.
 Freeze the dust cup overnight before emptying its contents into a sealed plastic bag and placing it in the trash.

 A host of beneficial bugs, including pirate bugs, lacewings and ladybugs, prey on whiteflies.
 To lure them to your tomato patch, layer several shallow dishes with pebbles partially submerged in water and place them around the plants.
 The predators come to drink and remain to eat.